-- 1. Permitted use.
-Collocation of a small cell facility or a new or modified utility pole or wireless support structure for the collocation of a small cell facility shall be a permitted use subject to the following provisions: - 2.
-Permit Required.
-No Person shall place a small wireless facility in the right of way without first filing a small wireless facility application and obtaining a permit therefore, except as otherwise provided in this chapter. - 3.
-Application Requirements.
-The small wireless facility permit application shall be made by the wireless provider or its duly authorized representative and shall contain the following:

-- A. The applicant's name, address, telephone number, and e-mail address; - B. The names, addresses, telephone numbers, and e-mail addresses of all consultants, if any, acting on behalf of the applicant with respect to the filing of the application. - C. A general description of the proposed work and the purposes and intent of the small wireless facility.
-The scope and detail of such description shall be appropriate to the nature and character of the work to be performed, with special emphasis on those matters likely to be affected or impacted by the work proposed; - D. A small wireless facility shall comply with all applicable codes. - E. Any amendment to information contained in a permit application shall be submitted in writing to the City within thirty (30) days after the change necessitating the amendment. - 4.
-Routine Maintenance and Replacement.
+- 2. Temporary antennas.
+Temporary antennas shall only be allowed in the following instances: - a.
+In conjunction with a festival, carnival, or other activity requiring a special event permit from the city; and the antennas shall only be allowed commencing from one week prior to the event and be removed one week after the event; or - b.
+In conjunction with a natural calamity such as a storm or other emergency as declared by the city's police or fire departments, which calamity has damaged or destroyed the regular facilities, and the temporary facilities are needed to restore service until the damage can be repaired or replaced.
+The facility owner or the service provider shall notify the city within 24 hours of the outage, and must receive an administrative permit if the temporary facilities that remain in place for in excess of six months must receive a permit from the city council for the period in excess of six months. - 3.
+Screening and landscaping.
+Landscaping and fencing requirements on existing telecommunication towers and equipment facilities must be properly maintained prior to the administrative permit being issued by the city manager or his designee director, but new or additional requirements shall not be added for purposes of collocation. - E. Small wireless facilities. - 1.
+Permitted use.
+Co-location of a small wireless facility or a new or modified utility pole or wireless support structure for the co-location of a small cell facility shall be a permitted use subject to the following provisions of this section E. - 2.
+Permit required.
+No person or entity shall place a small wireless facility in the right-ofway without first filing a small wireless facility application and obtaining a permit. - 3.
+Application requirements.
+The small wireless facility permit application shall be made by the wireless provider or its duly authorized representative and shall contain the following: - a.
+The applicant's name, address, telephone number, and e-mail address; - b.
+The names, addresses, telephone numbers, and e-mail addresses of all consultants, if any, acting on behalf of the applicant with respect to the filing of the application. - c.
+A general description of the proposed work and the purposes and intent of the small wireless facility.
+The scope and detail of such description shall be appropriate to the nature and character of the work to be performed, with special emphasis on those matters likely to be affected or impacted by the work proposed; - d.
+A small wireless facility shall comply with all applicable codes. - e.
+Any amendment to information contained in a permit application shall be submitted in writing to the city within 30 days after the change necessitating the amendment. - 4.
+Routine maintenance and replacement.
 An application shall not be required for: (i) routine maintenance; and (ii) the replacement of a small wireless facility with another small wireless facility that is substantially similar or smaller in size, weight, and height.